marktsec/Ransomsim3/README.md

 > Note: NOTES FOR RED TEAMERS: USE IMPACKET SMBEXEC AND LOLBINS TO RUN THIS SIMULATION.

-Verify the deployment by navigating to your server address in your preferred browser.

 ```diff
 -  WARNING: This software does not offer any kind of guarantee.
 Its use is exclusive for educational environments and / or security audits with the corresponding consent of the client.
 I am not responsible for its misuse or for any possible damage caused by it.